cookie-status/cookie-status-dev/content/introduction/tracking-protection.md

 * **Lack of predictability**, which is not necessarily a problem or a bad thing, but a list-based approach allows for community oversight of the domains that have been blacklisted.
 Since the ITP algorithm is not prescriptive, only the algorithm itself can be scrutinized, not its end result.

 {{% notice info %}}
 Note that for **false positives** blocking access to cross-origin storage, ITP offers the **Storage Access API**.
-However, there is no provision in ITP to remove a domain from the list of classified domains, which means that **first-party restrictions** would still apply.
+However, there is no provision in ITP to remove a domain from the list of classified domains, which means that **first-party protections** would still apply.
 {{% /notice %}}